How Whole Life Insurance Protects Your Retirement From Sequence of Returns Risk

 That comparison misses the point.

-Whole life insurance is not designed to replace growth assets.
+Whole life insurance is not designed to replace or even compete with growth assets.
 It is not intended to outperform equities over long periods of time.

 Step One: Identify Your Retirement Income Gap